kkfyuen/SDSS/README.md

-Data was retrieved from SDSS.
+Sample data was extracted from Sloan Digital Sky Survey(SDSS) DR15 by author's script.
+Orginal data is from https://www.sdss.org/.
-More code files will be uploaded.
+More code files may be uploaded.